Alain MARCIANO

 • Professor of Economics at the University of Turin, Department of Economics and Statistics

-• Senior Research Fellow, Karl Mittermaier Center for Philosophy of Economics, University of Johannesburg,
+• Senior Research Fellow, Karl Mittermaier Centre for Philosophy of Economics, University of Johannesburg,

 • Distinguished Affiliated Fellow, F. A. Hayek Program for Advanced Study in Philosophy, Politics, and Economics, Mercatus Center, George Mason University.